Top 10 best hybrid estate cars 2025

 1. Skoda Superb iV Estate

-Skoda has long been renowned for offering great value for money, and the plug-in hybrid Superb Estate certainly promises a lot of 'bang for your buck'.
-You get the voluminous passenger and luggage space that all Superbs are famous for, along with generous standard equipment and the ultra-low running costs brought by the Volkswagen Group's 1.4-litre turbocharged petrol-electric drivetrain.
-We think it's a fantastic all-rounder and one we’d recommend in an instant.
+Skoda has long been renowned for offering great value for money, and the plug-in hybrid Superb Estate certainly promises a lot of bang for your buck.
+You get the roomy passenger seating and large boot capacity (510 litres) that all Superbs are famous for, along with generous standard equipment and the ultra-low running costs brought by the Volkswagen Group's 1.5-litre turbocharged petrol-electric drivetrain.
+We think the Skoda is a fantastic all-rounder and one we’d recommend in an instant.

 Read our full Skoda Superb iV Estate review to find out more.